gabrielleestewart/gabrielleestewart/README.md

 <!-- [![Vistors][vistors-badge][vistors-url]] -->
 ------

-### 👩🏽‍🎓 I am a freshman at the University of North Carolina at Chapel Hill pursuing a double major in computer science and information science with a minor in entrepreneurship.
+### 👩🏽‍🎓 I am a sophomore at the University of North Carolina at Chapel Hill pursuing a double major in computer science and information science with a minor in entrepreneurship.

 ### 👩🏽‍💻 With a strong passion for technology, I am particularly interested in computer science, cyber security, and cloud computing.

-### 🎭 In my free time, I enjoy exploring the world of theatre, music, and literature and keeping up with the latest technological advancements.
+### 🎭 In my free time, I enjoy theatre, music, and literature and keeping up with the latest technological advancements.

 ### 👩🏽‍🏫 I am committed to inspiring the next generation of STEM professionals, regardless of their background.